-2. National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63

-2.1.
-40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines [40 CFR 63.6580 - 63.6675, RAC 4-103]
+- 2. National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63 - 2.1.
+40 CFR Part 63, Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines [40 CFR 63.6580 - 63.6675, RAC 4-103]

-This facility is subject to the requirements of 40 CFR Part 63, Subpart ZZZZ for existing emergency stationary reciprocating internal combustion engines (RICE) with a site rating of less than or equal to 500 brake horsepower located at an area source of hazardous air pollutants (HAPs).
-Notwithstanding conditions in this permit, the permittee shall comply with all applicable requirements of 40 CFR Part 63, subparts A and ZZZZ.
+This facility is subject to the requirements of 40 CFR Part 63, Subpart ZZZZ for existing emergency stationary reciprocating internal combustion engines (RICE) with a site rating greater than 500 brake horsepower located at an area source of hazardous air pollutants (HAPs).
+Notwithstanding conditions in this permit, the permittee shall comply with all applicable requirements of 40 CFR Part 63, Subpart ZZZZ.